BlaireLeone/bulma-clean-theme/portfolio.md

 My appreciation for films and storytelling developed from my experience as assistant festival director for the *Nevada City Film Festival*, where I watched and discussed dozens of films with my team to determine their fit for the festival.

-I hope to combine my experience with storytelling, behavioral science, and media literacy to continue reporting on complex and diverse issues.